CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ## Other handy features

 ### Conditional Panels
-Following with our App, one could be willing to proof empirically the Law of Large Number but for a random variable coming from another distribution rather than Bernouilli.
+Following with our App, one could be willing to proof empirically the Law of Large Number but for a random variable coming from another distribution rather than Bernoulli.
 This task brings the problem of including inputs that depends on the selected distribution.
 In other words, one would need conditional panels.
 For example, if the selected distribution is the univariate Gaussian, one would like to have as input $\mu$ and $\sigma ^2$ rather than $p$.

-Fortuntely, we can use the function `conditionalPanel()` in addition to an extra input object for selecting the distribution.
+Fortunately, we can use the function `conditionalPanel()` in addition to an extra input object for selecting the distribution.
 For now, lets just include a binomial, $Bin(n,p)$ and an univariate Gaussian distribution, $N(\mu, \sigma)$.

 {% highlight r %}